Chrissy Teigen Shows Off Booty In Rare Sexy Instagram Snap

 Just found my favorite breastpump @haakaanz today during #worldbreastfeedingweek and feeling nostalgic thinking back to the days with my tiiiny babies.
 It made it so easy for me to pump (and live life)!
 Seems so long ago, but I guess now I'll just use it as my new drinking cup. #WBW2019 #haakaa #sponsored

 However, it seems like her little outdoor adventure did not go according to plan.
-Taking to her Instagram stories, the mother-of-two revealed that she got burned after spending too long under the sun.
+Taking to her Instagram stories, the mother of two revealed she got burned after spending too long in the sun.
 It seems like her husband, John Legend, was not around this time, but the family just recently came back from a Malibu vacay.
 As fans will know, the couple share two kids, Luna and Miles.